phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 52: March 16, 2019

+**Today's Progress**: After a short review of my notes, I got my hands on the theory behind prototypes.
+Learned some interesting stuff on the scope of the properties and how to make descriptors invisible, or readonly.

 ### Day 51: March 15, 2019

 **Today's Progress**: Back to coding after higher priority activities.
 I had a little fallback and decided to refresh my memory by reviewing my notes first.
 Then back to Mosh's coding course.